Create Config

 Number of Unemployed People, Janesville-Beloit MSA (Monthly Average)

 This metric represents the average monthly number of unemployed people in the Janesville-Beloit MSA.
-The monthly average number of unemployed people in the area dropped by 714 from 2021 to 2022.
+The drop in the monthly average number of unemployed people is highlighted in green because fewer unemployed people signals strength in employment and is better for Rock County.

 View Data